 (3) National parks, for the purposes of this Act, comprise all lands that —

-(a) by section 7(3) are vested in the Conservation Commission; or
+(a) by section 7(3) are vested in the Commission; or

+(ba) are lands referred to in paragraph (a) that become vested in the Commission jointly with an Aboriginal body corporate under section 8AA(5); or

-(b) after the commencement of this Act are reserved under Part III of the Land Act 1933 2, or Part 4 of the Land Administration Act 1997, for the purpose of a national park and vested in the Conservation Commission by section 7(2); or
+(b) after the commencement of this Act are reserved under Part III of the Land Act 1933 2, or Part 4 of the Land Administration Act 1997, for the purpose of a national park and vested in the Commission by section 7(2) or 8AA(8), or in the Commission jointly with an Aboriginal body corporate under section 8AA(4) or (5); or

-(c) under any other Act become reserved for the purpose of a national park and vested in the Conservation Commission.
+(c) under any other Act become reserved for the purpose of a national park and vested in the Commission, either solely or jointly with an Aboriginal body corporate.

-(4) Conservation parks, for the purposes of this Act, comprise all lands that are reserved under Part III of the Land Act 1933 2, or Part 4 of the Land Administration Act 1997, or become reserved under any other Act, for the purpose of a conservation park.
+(4) Conservation parks, for the purposes of this Act, comprise all lands that —

+(a) are reserved under the Land Act 1933 Part III, or the Land Administration Act 1997 Part 4, for the purpose of a conservation park and vested in the Commission under section 7(2a) or 8AA(8), or in the Commission jointly with an Aboriginal body corporate under section 8AA(4) or (5); or

+(b) under any other Act become reserved for the purpose of a conservation park and vested in the Commission, either solely or jointly with an Aboriginal body corporate.

 (5) Nature reserves, for the purposes of this Act, comprise all lands that —

-(a) by section 7(4), are vested in the Conservation Commission, either solely or jointly with some other person or persons; or
+(a) by section 7(4), are vested in the Commission, either solely or jointly with some other body or bodies; or

-(b) after the commencement of this Act are reserved under Part III of the Land Act 1933 2, or Part 4 of the Land Administration Act 1997, for the conservation of flora or fauna, or both flora and fauna, and vested in the Conservation Commission by section 7(2); or
+(b) after the commencement of this Act are reserved under Part III of the Land Act 1933 2, or Part 4 of the Land Administration Act 1997, for the conservation of flora or fauna, or both flora and fauna, and vested in the Commission by section 7(2) or 8AA(8), or in the Commission jointly with an Aboriginal body corporate under section 8AA(4) or (5); or

-(c) under any other Act become reserved for the conservation of flora or fauna, or both flora and fauna, and vested in the Conservation Commission.
+(c) under any other Act become reserved for the conservation of flora or fauna, or both flora and fauna, and vested in the Commission, either solely or jointly with an Aboriginal body corporate.

 (6) Marine nature reserves, marine parks and marine management areas respectively comprise —